-Aim of Counselling
+Aim of Therapy

-The aim of counselling is to provide you with a confidential opportunity to explore your thoughts and feelings in a non-judgemental empathic space.
+The aim of therapy is to provide you with a confidential opportunity to explore your thoughts and feelings in a non-judgemental empathic space.
 My role is to help you through this process without judgement or telling you what to do.
 I may on occasions give information or offer suggestions.
 If at any time I feel I cannot help you in this way, I will offer to refer you to someone who can.

 Our work together remains confidential and I will not discuss what we talk about in sessions outside of our sessions.
 If however, I feel that either you or someone else were in danger or at risk of harm I would discuss with you first the possibility of breaking confidentiality.
 However, I retain the right to break confidentiality without prior consultation with you should I consider that the urgency of the situation requires me to act immediately to safeguard the physical safety of yourself or others.